UNIS contact person: Arne Aalberg

 The course extends over ca. 6 weeks including compulsory safety training, and is run in combination with AT-330.

-The students must prepare a research paper manuscript (4000 words including text, references, figures & tables) on a chosen research topic.
+The students must prepare an essay formatted as s research “mini-review” (ca. 4000 words excluding references, figures & tables) on a chosen research topic.
 The students must give a lecture (45 minutes) on the topic of the research paper manuscript, aimed towards the general public and decision makers.

 Field / lab work: 3–5 days.